mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 ## Extraction of Data from OSM File to CSV Files

 Data were extracted from the OSM file using the functions provided by the course, and a function, "shape_element" which not only parses the osm xml data but also cleans the data using the functions discussed above.
 However, the whole program was tried first on a sample of the osm file, which was also created using a provided Python program.
-The link to this smaller osm file is here: https://www.dropbox.com/s/6xmlte2z3mkr1ed/austin_texas.osm?dl=0.

 Parsing the osm xml file was done using the iterparse method and the xml.etree.cElementTree module (instead of the xml.etree.ElementTree) which parses faster using lower memory compared to the ElementTree module (http://effbot.org/zone/celementtree.htm).
 The iterparse allows for iterative parsing (parsing one tag at a time) instead of parsing the whole tree at once before doing something, which is intuitively slower (https://classroom.udacity.com/nanodegrees/nd002/parts/0021345404/modules/316820862075461/lessons/5436095827/concepts/54475500150923#, http://effbot.org/zone/element-iterparse.htm).